.NET HELP

 Programmers can create strings using string interpolation, which involves immediately evaluating and inserting expressions or variables into the constant string object literal.
 Verbatim strings containing placeholders that are replaced by the values of specified expressions or variables can be created with interpolated strings.

 Compared to more conventional techniques like string concatenation or the use of format string specifiers, interpolated string representation makes it easier to combine text with dynamic data in a variety of programming languages that allow this feature, making code more legible and concise.
-In this article, we are going to learn about the C# string interpolation expression result.
+In this article, we are going to learn about the C# string interpolation feature in C# expression result.

 The following are the resulting string interpolation features: